2022-23 OZY Genius Awards Program (“Program”) Application Guidelines

 NO PURCHASE NECESSARY.
 A PURCHASE OR PAYMENT OF ANY KIND WILL NOT INCREASE YOUR CHANCES OF WINNING.

-- name of the college/university in which are currently enrolled as a full-time undergraduate student; and
+e. name of the college/university in which are currently enrolled as a full-time undergraduate

 Applicant’s references may not be immediate family members and Applicant must have permission to provide their information to Sponsor in connection with this Program.
 References will only be contacted for “Finalists” (defined below).